cs432-websci-spr20/assignments/HW4.md

 *This is the public posting of the assignment.
-See Piazza or Blackboard for the invite link to make your submission in your own repository in the class organization.*
+See Piazza for the invite link to make your submission in your own repository in the class organization.*

 # Homework 4 - Exploring Social Networks
 **Due:** Tuesday, March 3, 2020 *before class*